swagger-api/apidom/apidom/README.md

 ApiDOM is actually meant to provide these cross-format similarities.
 It means that a JSON structure may be refracted and converted to XML.
 It also means an XML document may be converted into ApiDOM.
 This also goes for YAML, HTML, CSV, and many other formats.
-ApiDOM is a way to unify these structures.
+ApiDOM is a way to use refracting to unify these structures.

 Since we said we'd include examples, let's look at moving XML over into Refract.